Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/trolling.md

 ---
 [Topics](../topics.md) > Trolling

+# January 12th, 2021 Livestream
+* Q&A: Can we get a Console Release for the KFConsole? https://www.youtube.com/watch?v=P7R2hxi19pM
+* Q&A: Can we blend Lizard Doggos in the new Blender? https://www.youtube.com/watch?v=Keprp2vxOM8

 # December 15th, 2020 Livestream
 * Q&A: How big will the update for Update 4 be in gigabytes? https://www.youtube.com/watch?v=_i9f2NI9JNc